sfrenk/RNA-seq/README.md

 ## hisat2_genome.sh

 Basic pipeline for mapping and counting single/paired end reads using hisat2, a much faster equivalent to tophat made by the same developers.
+This pipeline includes (optional) read trimming and quality filtering.

+## bowtie2.sh

-This pipeline includes read trimming and quality filtering.
+Basic pipeline for mapping and counting single/paired end reads using bowtie2.
+This pipeline includes (optional) read trimming and quality filtering.